“Courage is doing what you’re afraid to do. There can be no courage unless you’re scared.” Eddie Rickenbacker (1890 – 1973)

 The Counseling Center is dedicated to the enhancement of personal growth and is committed to the idea that an individual’s emotional/psychological, spiritual, intellectual and physical well-being combine to make life satisfying.
 Professional counselors assist in helping students understand their abilities and potential, help students through changing circumstances and the transition from one stage of life to the next, and help students grow in the midst of personal difficulty.

 A college environment is exciting and stimulating.
 It can also be stressful.
 Balancing classes, tests, work, relationships, family and friends can place new demands on time and energy.
 At times, students may feel overwhelmed.
 Many students find it helpful to discuss personal concerns with a professional counselor who takes the time to listen and understand.
 Counselors also assist students in setting goals, overcoming barriers, assessing resources and planning fulfilling, productive lives.
 A major tenet of counseling services is that personal awareness is an essential and integral part of a rewarding life.

 2ndfloor is a statewide helpline that provides 24/7 comfort, advice and information to young people ages 10 – 24.
 Young people can call 2ndfloor to talk or if they just need someone to listen.
 No topic is off limits, and all calls are anonymous and confidential.

 • Campus Concern 973-618-3333 If you are concerned about a campus safety matter, someone’s emotional health, or a friend’s alcohol/drug use, dial x3333 to leave an anonymous message which will be directed to the appropriate voice mailbox.
 (Please note this is not a crisis hotline).

-• Helpline 973-618-3689 Caldwell College’s Helpline is a free, anonymous, confidential, non-judgmental peer telephone counseling and referral service.
+• Helpline 973-618-3689 Caldwell University’s Helpline is a free, anonymous, confidential, non-judgmental peer telephone counseling and referral service.
 If you need a listening ear, give them a call.

 • National Graduate Student Crisis Hotline.